ouachitalabs/af/README.md

 ## Authentication

-The tool uses JWT (JSON Web Token) authentication.
-It automatically obtains a token using the provided credentials and includes it in all API requests.
+The tool automatically detects and uses the appropriate authentication method:

+- **Airflow 3.x**: Uses JWT (JSON Web Token) authentication.
+The tool obtains a token from `/auth/token` and includes it in API requests.
+- **Airflow 2.9.x**: Falls back to basic authentication when JWT endpoint is not available.

+Authentication happens transparently - simply provide your credentials and the tool will use the appropriate method.

 ## Development